Cell Ranger7.1, printed on 12/10/2023

-The assembly process takes as input the reads for a single barcode, and 'glues' these reads together, yielding as output a set of assembled contigs that represent the best estimate of transcript sequences present.
-In addition each base in each contig is assigned a quality value.
-We also track the numbers of UMIs and reads supporting each contig.
+The assembly process takes the reads for a single barcode as input.
+These reads are then glued together, outputting a set of assembled contigs that represent the best estimate of transcript sequences present.
+Each base in each contig is assigned a quality value.
+The numbers of UMIs and reads supporting each contig are also tracked.

 |UMI filtering||Filter out UMIs that are likely to be artifacts.|

 |Contig construction||Build contigs by looking for the best path through the graph for each UMI.|

 |Competitive deletion of contigs||Compare contigs, remove weak contigs that are likely to be artifacts.|

 |Contig confidence||Define high confidence contigs that are likely to represent bona fide transcripts from a single cell (associated to one barcode).|

 |Contig quality scores||Assign a quality score to each base on each contig.|

 Known adapter and primer sequences from the 5’ and 3’ ends of reads are trimmed using a custom 10x Genomics trimming tool.